-The weather report for September 9, 2001 posted a sultry warm day for the lingering summer of 2001.
-My friend Alia had transported a Porsche Boxer from the UK.
-Her high-octane convertible was awaiting clearance at the Newark Customs.
+The weather forecast for September 9, 2001 predicted a sultry warm day for the lingering summer of 2001.
+My friend Alia had transported a Porsche Boxer from the UK and her high-octane convertible was awaiting clearance at the Newark Customs.
 The British diplomat asked me to accompany her to the Jersey docks and I agreed on the stipulation that we drove up the two-seater along the Hudson.

 “Where to?”
 The blonde mother of six had left the children with her ex-husband for the day.
 Alia was up for most anything.

 “North.
 I know a place.”
 I extolled Lake Minnewaska Park.
 "I've been going up there since the 70s.
 Once I had jumped off the cliff into the lake."

 "No, those days are over."
 I was almost fifty.
 "We're heading to the slanted stone beach at Lake Awosting.
 Standing on the edge you can see the power of the Ice Age and the water is delightful."

 Twenty thousand years ago the ice shield had been two miles high.

 “Fabulous, it will be my last swim before autumn.”
 Alia loved the sun.

 The slim blonde diplomat and I taxied over to the Port of Newark.
 She conversed with the Tanzanian taxi driver in Swahili.
 The Customs officials treated the UN under-assistant with the utmost deference.
 Oxford was her alma mater.
 Her family dated back to before the invention of sliced bread.
 The process of retrieving her car took about seven minutes.
 She beamed a smile of thanks to the officials and we sat in her Porsche.

 “I bought this from my mother's inheritance.
 Sitting in it reminds me of her.”
 Alia pressed a button.
 The top folded into the rear.
 She gave the engine some gas.